turingschool/front-end-curriculum/projects/overlook.md

 * You must submit at least 2 PRs to your workflow buddy for review.
 * You must wait for your workflow buddy to review your PRs, and allow THEM to merge any PRs you submit.

 It is up to you to decide what changes warrant a PR -- remember we want to submit PRs that have significant changes and potential for feedback.
-As a workflow buddy, you are responsible for reviewing at least 3 PRs from your partner.
+Think about what functionality you're struggling with or have questions about or need help with.
+As a workflow buddy, you are responsible for reviewing at least 2 PRs from your partner.

 Please also tag your instructors in any PR you make.